-- Vera Park is a large and pleasant green space with views across the city.
+- Vera Park is a large and pleasant green space with sweeping views of the city.

 - Apart from Rustaveli avenue, both Mtatsminda and Vera are pretty quiet neighborhoods.

-- Great hiking trails from the Mtatsminda area right to the top of the mountain, Mtatsminda Pantheon and Sololaki Gorge.
+- Great hiking trails from the lower Mtatsminda area right to the top of the mountain, Mtatsminda Pantheon, and Sololaki Gorge.

-- Many options for stylish dining places (average and high prices) with fusion cuisine.
+- Many options for stylish dining places (offering both average and high prices) including fusion cuisine.

-- Less supermarkets in Mtatsminda and Vera.
+- Fewer supermarkets in Mtatsminda and Vera.
 But most of the streets have at least one small local grocery store and corner for vegetables and fruits.

-- Less options for sport activities, since there are not many playgrounds and stadiums like in Vake/Saburtalo.
+- Fewer options for sport activities, since there are not many playgrounds and stadiums like in Vake/Saburtalo.

 The average price for renting a 2 bedroom apartment in Mtatsminda/Vera/Rustaveli is around $450-$650.

 Marjanishvili / Chugureti